g-r-a-n-t/dutchx-subgraph/README.md

 - https://gitcoin.co/issue/GnosisEcosystemFund/Gnosis-Bounties-/7/2361

 ## Subgraph Usage

 The subgraph keeps track of auction scheduling and clearing.
-Using these events as the basis of the subgraph allows for a rich set of useful queries.
+Using these events as the basis of the subgraph enables a rich set of useful queries.
 Some examples follow below:

-### Example #1
+### Price History
 ```
 {
   auctions (